 Get the full scope here.

-Can I do The Cough to 5K on A Treadmill?
+Can I do The Couch to 5K Program on A Treadmill?

 Warm-up & Cool Down

 Think of your body as a high-performance race car – you wouldn’t take it on the track without first warming it up, right?
 The same goes for your body before a run.
 A proper warm-up gets your engine revving, increases blood flow, and lowers the risk of injury.